stevengoes/SSIC/README.md

 ## Motivation

 This research is part of a TU Delft Global Initiative project named ”Access to prosthetics thanks to 3D printing and a smartphone app” [(link)](https://www.tudelft.nl/en/2018/3me/using-a-smartphone-as-a-3d-printer/).
 The goal of the project is to make prosthetic devices easy accessible by automating the design process.
 A prosthetic hand model with no need for assembly, a parametric socket design, cheap materials for 3DP and a smartphone as a residual limb measuring tool will enable a fast and low-cost production.
-The process will be an end-to-end solution where the patient will scan his residual limb as input and a fitting prosthesis will be delivered as output.
-In between is a black box, where a fitting hand prosthesis is designed by the computer and automatically 3D printed.
+The process will be an end-to-end solution where the patient will scan his/her residual limb as input and a fitting prosthesis will be delivered as output.
 The project is meant particularly for Colombia.

 ## Code Summary